import imfpWorkflow

 mainbranch

-Note that if you want to change and preview the documentation, you will need to install the Quarto CLI tool.
+Note that if you want to change and preview the documentation, you will need to install the Quarto CLI tool and run uv run great-docs build (or uv run great-docs preview).

 Version incrementing, package building, testing, changelog generation, documentation rendering, publishing to PyPI, and Github release creation is handled automatically by the GitHub Actions workflow based on the commit messages.